cboiteux2765/FacEmotion/README.md

 # FacEmotion
-CV and ML to detect the emotion of people based on facial expressions
+Detecting the emotions from facial expressions to find solutions and products to complement their mood